Rong-Zhi/ReinforcementLearning/README.md

 some tips for policy gradient: normalize the states into zero mean and unit variance and transform them into RBF features.
 Using advantage function(td error) to update both estimators instead of td-target.
 Try the algorithm in other environment

-E9: Relative Entropy Policy search -- Policy search algorithm give by Jan Peters
+E9: Relative Entropy Policy search -- Policy search algorithm give by Jan Peters: https://pdfs.semanticscholar.org/ff47/526838ce85d77a50197a0c5f6ee5095156aa.pdf